mpsonntag/snippets/notes/projects/doi/doi_make_release.md

 go test ./... -p 1
 ```

+- additionally, its good form to run the following go code quality tools and fix any issues
+  - staticcheck
+  - errcheck
+  - mispell
+  - gocyclo

-- build a server binary and a docker container; push the container
+- from the root of the repo build a server binary, and a docker container; push the container

 ```bash
 make